-3. Tour Capitol Hill
+9. Visit Capitol Hill

-We offer tours of Capitol Hill that include tickets to take a docent-led tour of the Capitol.
-If we don't have a tour that fits into your schedule, tickets are available to the public - learn more here.
+We offer guided walking tours of Capitol Hill that include tickets to take a docent-led tour of the Capitol and entrance into the Library of Congress.

-5. Witness the Changing of the Guard
+11. Witness the Changing of the Guard

-It is the resting place of over 400,000 and where we honor our unknown soldiers at the Tomb of the Unknowns.
+It is the final resting place of over 400,000 and where we honor our unknown soldiers at the Tomb of the Unknown Soldier.

 Dozens of times each day, you can witness the Changing of the Guard ceremony.

-6. Visit the National Archives
+12. Visit the National Archives

 The original Declaration of Independence, Constitution, and Bill of Rights are all on display at the National Archives.

 There is even a copy of the Magna Carta.
-Reservations are not necessary but recommended and free.
+Reservations are not necessary but are recommended and free.

 We've prepared a guide to help you plan your time here, including tips on how to get here, security, what you will see as well as concessions.

-Read our post on how to get White House tour tickets, with advice on where to apply for tickets, tips on planning your visit, such as getting through security, as well as a virtual tour to show you what you will see.
+We provide advice on where to apply for tickets, tips on planning your visit, such as getting through security, as well as a virtual tour to show you what you will see.

-8. Visit Ford's Theater
+14. Visit Ford's Theater